akdavid/AI_projects/regression_prix_maisons_bordeaux/README.md

 conda env create -f environment.yml
 ```

-Finally, activate the environment with `conda activate reg-prix-maisons` prompt and run `jupyter lab` to use the Notebook.
+Finally, activate the environment with `conda activate reg-prix-maisons` and run `jupyter lab` to use the Notebook.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>